-1. Use of the Premises

-- 1.1 Fitness training shall be by way of classes only: - 1.2 Each class shall have a maximum of 27 students; - 1.3 The classes shall only operate between: - Monday to Friday: 5:10am 10:30am and 5:15pm 6:55pm; - Saturday: 8:00am 10:10am; and - Closed Sunday and Public Holidays; - 1.4 All classes shall be conducted within the building; - 1.5 The classes shall be scheduled to allow a 10 minute interval between classes to enable sufficient time for patrons to arrive and leave the facility; and - 1.6 The Recreational Facility shall operate in accordance with the Management Plan dated 1 April 2016 to the satisfaction of the City;

-2. External Fixtures

-- 2.1 All external fixtures shall not be visually obtrusive from Fitzgerald Street and neighbouring properties.
+- 1. Use of the Premises - 1.1 Fitness training shall be by way of classes only; - 1.2 Each class shall have a maximum of 27 students; - 1.3 The classes shall only operate between: - Monday to Friday: 5:05am 10:55am and 5:15pm 7:50pm; - Saturday: 7:00am 11:30am; and - Closed Sunday and Public Holidays; - 1.4 All classes, and any exercises that are required pre or post classes, shall be conducted within the building; - 1.5 The classes shall be scheduled to allow a 10 minute interval between classes to enable sufficient time for patrons to arrive and leave the facility; and - 1.6 The Recreational Facility shall operate in accordance with the Management Plan dated 1 April 2016 to the satisfaction of the City; - 2.
+External Fixtures - 2.1 All external fixtures shall not be visually obtrusive from Fitzgerald Street and neighbouring properties.
 External fixtures are such things as television antennas (of a non-standard type), radio and other antennas, satellite dishes, external hot water heaters, air conditioners, and the like; and - 2.2 The windows, doors and adjacent floor area facing Fitzgerald Street shall maintain an active and interactive frontage to this street with clear glazing provided;